mongodb/mongo-kafka/README.md

 ### Key Handling Strategies
 So far, the sink connector ignores the key part of the kafka records and only processes their respective value structures.
-After the conversion to a MongoDB BSON document, an *_id* field holding a MongoDB ObjectID() is automatically added.
+After the conversion to a MongoDB BSON document, an *_id* field is automatically added which is filled by the configured _id generation strategy.
+This can be either:
-This essentially supports 'insert only' workloads where each document is guaranteed to get its unique id in the sink (i.e. MongoDB collection) irrespective of the key in the source record.
-While this may fit special use cases, it will certainly forbid others.

-Thus, it is planned for the connector to support other key handling strategies such as:
+* a MongoDB BSON ObjectId
+* a Java UUID
+* Kafka meta-data comprised of the string concatenation based on [topic-partition-offset] information

+Support will be added to also process the kafka record's key structure and then have 3 more *_id* generation options:

-* full record key: uses the sink record's complete key structure as _id field of the MongoDB document
+* full key: uses the sink record's complete key structure
-* partial record key: uses single field of the sink record's key structure as _id field of the MongoDB document
+* partial key: uses parts of the sink record's key structure
-* partial record value: uses single field of the sink record's value structure as _id field of the MongoDB document
+* partial value: uses parts of the sink record's value structure

-* kafka meta data: uses the string concatenation of the kafka topic+partition+offset as _id field of the MongoDB document
+_Note: the latter two of which can be configured to use the blacklist/whitelist field projection mechanism described below..._

-These key strategies in combination with corresponding config settings will eventually allow for both, upsert driven workloads or stronger delivery semantics at the sink side.
+These key handling strategies combined with proper error handling and retry mechanisms will allow to support different use cases ranging from insert-only (at least once) to upsert driven (exactly/effectively once) delivery semantics towards a MongoDB collection.

 ### Value Handling Strategies
 By default the current implementation converts and persists the full value structure of the sink records.